This program is now full.

 Sign up for Waitlist

-A concept-based approach, in which the students learn the elements and principles of dance through a variety of learning processes (perceiving, understanding, doing, creating, and valuing) is the foundation for all the programs at J’Adore dance.
-Our program focuses on conceptual dance education and Anne Green Gilbert’s BrainDance research providing a foundation for a strong where new dance concepts will be explored monthly.
-Creative dance, imagination, and expression are combined with developmentally appropriate movement, music, and Hip Hop technique to create a class that is fun for all!
+Our program focuses on Anne Green Gilbert’s BrainDance research and her teachings on conceptual dance education, providing a strong foundation where new dance concepts will be explored monthly.
+Creative dance, imagination, and expression are combined with developmentally appropriate movement, music, and Hip Hop dance skills to create a class that is fun for all!

 Dance is more than a series of steps.
 Our programs use a holistic approach that provides our young dancers with a brain compatible learning environment.
 Our conceptual approach to dance education ensures our students move with purpose on the dance floor and through life.
 Our goal is to shape each student into a Holistic Dancer who is a: